Reviews You Can Rely On

 Our Verdict

-The Petzl Sirocco is the lightest climbing helmet in our review — earning our Top Pick award for weight — and is also one of the most comfortable.
-Lighter helmets are inherently more comfortable than heavier ones, but we also found this helmet to be deeper and slightly more “head-shaped” than some other shallower and rounder versions.
-We applaud the mix of lightweight, resilient EPP foam, augmented with a more impact-resistant EPS plate over the top of the head where one might be hit by falling rocks or ice.
-In short, this helmet perfectly blends the competing desires of protection, weight, and comfort, making the Sirocco the helmet we will most likely wear for every pitch – sport climbing included.
-Get the skinny on how it stacks up against other top products in our article on the best climbing helmets.
+The Petzl Sirocco is the lightest climbing helmet we tested — earning our Top Pick award for weight — and it's also the most comfortable.
+Lighter helmets are inherently more comfortable than heavier ones, but this helmet is also deeper and slightly more “head-shaped” than some other shallower and rounder climbing helmets in our review.
+We applaud the mix of lightweight, resilient EPP foam, augmented with a more impact-resistant EPS plate over the top of the head, where one might be hit by falling rocks or ice.
+In short, this helmet perfectly blends the competing desires of protection, weight, and comfort, making the Sirocco the helmet we will most likely wear for every pitch – from sport climbs at the crag to mixed climbing in alpine environments.

 REASONS TO BUY